-Students’ Four-year Journey at the Loeb Leads to Trip to Venice
+Students’ Four-year Journey at the Loeb Leads to the Biennale Arte 2024 in Venice and Shapes Career Pathways

 Léa Greenberg ’25, Emma Larson ’25, Betsy Subiros ’25, and Carissa Kolcun ’25 arrived on campus in 2021 with some interest in art and art history.
 Their experiences working at the Frances Lehman Loeb Art Center—highlighted by a trip to Venice, where they showed off some of the skills they had acquired to a group of Vassar alums—have convinced them to pursue post-Vassar careers in the field.
 Greenberg intends to become an art therapist while Larson, Subiros, and Kolcun plan to work in museums.